EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 ### Persistent identifiers

-Unique persistent identifiers, such as Digital Object Identifiers (DOIs) provided by Zenodo, FigShare and similar digital archiving services, and commits/tags/releases used by GitHub and similar code sharing platforms, help with findability and accessibility of your software, and can help you get credit for your work by providing citeable references.
+Unique persistent identifiers, such as Digital Object Identifiers (DOIs) provided by Zenodo, FigShare and similar digital archiving services, and commits/tags/releases used by GitHub and similar code sharing platforms, help with findability and accessibility of your software, and can help you get credit for your work by providing citable references.

 The table below provides a summary of how different tools and practices help with the FAIR software principles.